induja1203/Maize-Leaf-Disease-Detection/README.md.md

 * Matplotlib
 * Scikit-learn

 Project Structure :
 maize-leaf-disease-detection/
 │

-├── dataset/

-│   └── dataset\_info

-&#x20;    └──  sample\_images

-│

-├── models/

-│   └── maize\_leaf\_disease\_model (1).pth

-│

 ├── Maize\_Detection.ipynb

-│

 ├── README.md
 └──.gitignore

 Dataset :

-The dataset was annotated using Roboflow and follows YOLO format.

-Dataset is not included in this repository due to size limitations.
+The dataset was annotated using Roboflow and follows YOLO format.Dataset is not included in this repository due to size limitations.

 Dataset Preparation :
 1\.
 Download dataset from Roboflow or Kaggle further verify whether the dataset  is annotated or not if not kindly annotate using roboflow.
 2\.
 Upload the zip file inside the colab.
 3\.
-Run the code to extract automatically but i have used by mounting google drive, you can refer the notebook.
+Run the code to extract automatically but i have used by mounting google drive, you can refer the notebook. import zipfile import os zip\_path = "dataset/preprocessed\_dataset.zip" extract\_path = "dataset/" if os.path.exists(zip\_path):

-import zipfile

-import os

-zip\_path = "dataset/preprocessed\_dataset.zip"

-extract\_path = "dataset/"

-if os.path.exists(zip\_path):

 &#x20;   with zipfile.ZipFile(zip\_path, 'r') as zip\_ref:
 &#x20;       zip\_ref.extractall(extract\_path)
 &#x20;   print("Dataset extracted successfully")
 else:
 &#x20;   print("Dataset zip not found.")

 Training :
 The model is trained using Custom YOLO-style loss function:
 * Objectness Loss
 * Bounding Box Loss
 * Classification Loss

 Evaluation Metrics :
 * Accuracy
 * Precision
 * Recall
 * F1 Score
 * Confusion Matrix

 Sample Output :
 Bounding boxes are drawn on infected regions.
 Class labels are displayed on detected areas.
 Refer Notebook

 How to Run ?
 1\.
 Clone or download the repository.
 2\.
 Open terminal/command prompt in the project folder.
+3\.Upload the dataset
 4\.
 Run the program: Maize\_Detection.ipynb

 Future Improvements :
 * Use full YOLOv9 architecture
 * Deploy as web/mobile app
 * Real-time detection using camera

 Conclusion :
 * This project demonstrates the application of deep learning techniques for automated maize leaf disease detection.
 * A custom CNN model inspired by YOLO was developed to perform both classification and localization tasks effectively.
 * The integration of a Triple Attention mechanism improved the model’s ability to focus on important features, leading to better performance in identifying disease patterns.